gitmachtl/scripts/cardano/testnet/README.md

 You should now be able to use your Trezor Model-T device as the username you have set in the rules table without using sudo. :smiley:

 </details>

+## Changes to the Operator-Workflow when Hardware-Wallets are involved - MultiWitnesses

+Many step in the workflow using also Hardware-Wallet are pretty much the same as before.
+But there were changes needed to some steps and scripts calls.

 **The Hardware-Wallet Section is in progress, please visit again later to see if there are any updates**